syncfusion-content/winui-docs/winui/DatePicker/Getting-Started.md

 ## Block dates using BlackoutDates

 If you want to block particular dates from the date selection, add that dates into the [BlackoutDates](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDatePicker.html#Syncfusion_UI_Xaml_Editors_SfDatePicker_BlackoutDates) collection.
 You can add more block out date ranges to the `BlackoutDates` collection.
-The defult value of `BlackoutDates` property is `null`.
+The default value of `BlackoutDates` property is `null`.

 {% tabs %}
 {% highlight c# %}